jjfood/JJFSCatboxRedis/README.md

 - `sentinels` - an array of redis sentinel addresses to connect to.
 - `sentinelName` - the name of the sentinel master.
 (Only needed when `sentinels` is specified)
 - `tls`
-    - `ca` - the public key for connecting via SSL
+    - `ca` - Stringed public key for connecting via SSL

 ## Tests